 This is a vintage sofa my mum once rescued from the marriage resistry office at the local Town Hall in Emmen, The Netherlands.
 Although not repurposed by physically changing it, I gave it a new purpose by placing it in my student room, and later moved it to my first apartment.
 When I moved again and the sofa turned out to be too large, I had it “adopted” by my good friend Mieke in Utrecht, who now loves it.
 Schools, local authority buildings and other offices sometimes get rid of furniture, shelving units and desks.
 Worth keeping an eye out for them…

-My car (a lovely old Mazda Mx5 with pop-up head lights) had to go for its MOT today and failed on a rusty bottom.
+My car (a lovely old Mazda Mx5 with pop-up head lights) had to go for its MOT today and failed on a rusty bottom (ooh, that doesn’t sound right, does it, haha).
 We’re getting it repaired – once again – but if ever it had to die, I would like it to be turned into a sofa, like Bel & Bel have done with a Seat 600.
 What a cracker.

 |I drive one in black – such a cool little car|